tombch/pyqubits/README.md

 Time taken: 0.030252456665039062 seconds
 ```

-## Requirements
+## How to use
-For dependencies see `requirements.txt`.

-Once necessary requirements are installed, enter `python main.py` to run the program.

-## Executing Commands
 This program has various commands that can be used to simulate quantum circuits.
-These commands can be entered either line-by-line:
+These commands can either be entered and executed line-by-line:
 ```
 #~: command_1
 #~: command_2